Somali pigeon: Behavior and ecology

 The Somali pigeon's range overlaps with that of other doves, including the speckled pigeon.
 While uncommon, it can be found in pairs or small flocks.
 It is often seen feeding on the ground, consuming seeds, cultivated grains and berries.

-Status and conservation
+Status

-The exact population is unknown, but the bird is believed to be rare but with a stable population overall.
+The exact population size and trend is unknown.
 However, there are no laws in effect to protect it and it is considered urgently in need of some type of population survey.
 It may also be experiencing competition from the rapidly expanding speckled pigeon, although further study is still needed to be certain.
 Plans to organize research on the species have been made.

 As of February 2022, on eBird, a site that collects bird population data based on user-provided information, only six observations of the Somali pigeon have been made in over four hundred thousand checklists submitted throughout the African continent (and over sixty million worldwide).

-Relationship with humans
+In culture

 The bird is featured on the one shilling coin's obverse of the internationally unrecognized East African republic of Somaliland's official currency.